Hydraulic warfare: China

+In 1938 during the Second Sino-Japanese War, the Nationalist Government of the Republic of China breached the dikes of the Yellow River at Huayuankou, Henan in a desperate act of scorched earth defense to slow down the advance of the invading Imperial Japanese Army.
+The subsequent flood, which collaterally killed between 400,000 and 500,000 civilians downstream via drowning, displacement, famine and plague, became known as the largest such act in history.

+Europe

 Between the years 1500 and 2000, some 1/3 of floods in the Netherlands southwest were deliberately caused during wartime.
 The tactic was typically ineffective, and had damaged the land and local population.